Rohit9568/Rohit9568/README.md

 # 💫 About Me:
 I am Full Stack Developer as well as practicing DSA on Leetcode.
-I aspire to be a Data Scientist one day and have a zeal to learn and innovate something in technology.
+I aspire to be a SDE one day and have a zeal to learn and innovate something in technology.

 ## 🌐 Socials: